JorgeCastillo3004/Business_Extracting/README.md

 ```bash
 python main2.py
 ```
-### 8. The output files.
+### 8. The Output Files
-The outputs files can be found in the folders "files_yell" and "files_yelp" created in the current directory, the script generate a file by category search and location.
+The output files can be found in the "files_yell" and "files_yelp" folders created in the current directory.
+The script generates a file for each search category and location.